nes-open-db/nes-open-db/README.md

 * Provide a machine-readable API that can be accessed by NES emulators to provide beautiful metadata to go along with the game
 * Create a promotional platform for NES Homebrew creators who are willing to distribute their homebrew under a permissive license

-## How to use data provided by NES Open DB
+## How to use data and ROMs provided by NES Open DB

 If you just want to download some ROMs for your personal use, go head!
 Go browse the `roms\` directory and see what you can find.
 Grab what you want and start playing :)